Max12121/Vision/README.md

 ## Entries
 **A entry is a technology or service that can be identified by Vision**.
 This software relies on a list of entries updated and maintained by the community and the author.
 You can also define and detect your custom entries.
+You can contribute to this project by suggesting missing entries.
+All entries passed by default to Vision are defined in [`Entries.ts`](entries/Entries.ts).

 ## Fingerprint
 A fingerprint is a pattern composed by a set of inner patterns used